 Related Read: Asset Management using IoT

 IoT driven solutions have become more than a concept now.
-Companies have started implementing sensors, RFID tags, device-to-device communication, and other forms of connectivity to manage inventory and other daily tasks.
+Companies have started implementing sensors, RFID tags, and other forms of connectivity to manage inventory.

 - RFID technology in IoT: RFID tags can store data in larger volumes than barcodes.
 They can provide more information about every item – its size, manufacturer, expiration date, serial number, production line, and more.
 An average RFID reader can scan up to 200 tags at once at a speed faster than barcodes.